 A few years ago, I stopped disposing of expired EpiPens.
 I had the vague intention of having a family Epi Practice Party, but instead they just sat there.
-Then I began thinking about the few studies that have been done on epinephrine storage conditions, and I wondered how hard it would be for me to intentionally make the solution in the pens discolor using heat or cold (as that is the only indicator a user has as to whether epinephrine is good or not.
+Then I began thinking about the few studies that have been done on epinephrine storage conditions.
+I wondered if I could make the solution in the pens get discolored using heat or cold?
+After all, appearance is the only user-level indicator as to whether epinephrine is good or not.

 About my methods

-I began on June 28, 2018.
-I took three EpiPen Jrs, all from the same lot and with the same expiration.
-I marked one as “Control,” one as “Hot Car,” and one as “Freezer.”
+I began on June 28, 2018 with three EpiPen Jrs, all from the same lot and with the same expiration.
+The first, I marked as “Control,” the second as “Hot Car,” and the third as “Freezer.”
+I put the control EpiPen on my counter, Freezer in my freezer, and Hot Car in my car.

+My freezer measured at around -12 degrees Fahrenheit.
+To get my car hot I parked it outside in our driveway, facing south, with the pen on the dash in direct sunlight.
 It was supposed to be a 100 degree day.

-On day 1 I had the control on my counter, one in the Freezer (which I measured at around -12 degrees), and one in my Hot Car.
-For the Hot Car, I parked it outside in our driveway, facing south, with the pen on the dash in direct sunlight.
-I checked the pens and measured the temperature hourly on that first day, and the hottest it got inside the car was between 180 and 200 degrees Fahrenheit (my thermometers did not agree with one another.)
+The hottest it got inside the car was between 180 and 200 degrees Fahrenheit.
+(Unfortunately, my thermometers did not agree with one another.)

-At around hour 3, the solution in the pen in the Freezer started to look like an ice cube–I could see little striated lines that you would typically see in ice.
+I checked the pens and measured the temperature hourly on that first day.
+After about three hours, the solution in the pen in the Freezer started to look like an ice cube.
+I could see the little striated lines that you would typically see in ice.
 None of my pictures really picked that up, but it’s what I could see in person.
 I thought the Hot Car pen looked a little cloudier a few times, but that was just wishful thinking, because when I compared it to the Control, it was still just as clear.